 In This Guide:

-- Do I need 1 month car insurance?
+- Do I need one month car insurance?

-- How much does 1 month car insurance cost?
+- How much does one month car insurance cost?

-- How do I get cheaper 1 month car insurance?
+- How do I get cheaper one month car insurance?

-There are a number of potential reasons why you might need 1 month car insurance rather than a standard insurance policy.
+There are a number of potential reasons why you might need car insurance for a month at a time, rather than a standard insurance policy.
 Here are a few situations in which a 1 month car insurance policy would the most suitable option for cover:

-- Borrowing a car – if you need to borrow a friend or family member's car, and their insurance policy doesn’t cover you.
+- Borrowing a car – if you need to borrow a friend or family member's car for a road trip or holiday, and their insurance policy doesn't cover you.
 Young drivers also may not own a car yet and so can use short-term insurance if they want to use it during school or university holidays.

 - Lending out your car – if you want to lend your car to a friend or family member for less than 28 days.